itcambridge/itcambridge/readme.md

 📍 **Location**: [Royston, Herts]

 I am passionate about AI and discovering the opportunities it brings, I am currently learning to code using ChatGPT to create adaptive courses and Cursor AI.
 Collaborating on meaningful projects is what drives me.
-I believe that Expert Lexicon simulation is a vastly overlooked facet of AI, that offers one to one tutoring on any subject.
+I believe that Expert Lexicon simulation is a vastly overlooked facet of AI, that offers one to one adfaptive tutoring on any subject.

 ---